MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 ### Configure Network

-Depending on the configuration of the container host and network, a container will either receive an IP address from a DHCP server or the container host itself using network address translation (NAT).
-This guided walk through is configured to use NAT.
-In this configuration a port from the container is mapped to a port on the container host.
-The application hosted in the container is then accessed through the IP address / name of the container host.
-For example if port 80 from the container was mapped to port 55534 on the container host, a typical http request to the application would look like this http://contianerhost:55534.
-This allows a container host to run many containers and allow for the applications in these containers to respond to requests using the same port.

-For this lab we need to create this port mapping.
-In order to do so we will need to know the IP address of the container and the internal (application) and external (container host) ports that will be configured.
-For this example let’s keep it simple and map port 80 from the container to port 80 of the host.
-Using the Add-NetNatStaticMapping command, the –InternalIPAddress will be the IP address of the container which for this walkthrough should be ‘172.16.0.2’.
+The default network configuration for the Windows Container Quick Starts is to have the containers connected to a virtual switch configured with Network Address Translation (NAT).
+Because of this, in order to connect to an application running inside of a container, a port on the container host needs to be mapped to a port on the container.
+This can be done with the `Add-NetNatStaticMapping` command.

+For this exercise, a website will be hosted on IIS running inside of a container.
+To access the website on port 80, map port 80 of the container host to port 80 of the container.

+> NOTE – if running multiple containers on your host you will need to verify the IP address of the container and also that port 80 of the host is not already mapped to a running container.

+Run the following to return the IP address of the container.

 ```powershell
 Invoke-Command -ContainerId $con.ContainerId {ipconfig}